joshuayuen99/TundraBot/README.md

 ## Utility

+- `Event` Creates an event that members of the server can sign up for, just provide the date and time!
+It gets updated in real-time whenever someone signs up for it, and automatically DM's each participant when the event starts.
+It allows you to set a limit for how many people can sign up, and keeps track of a waitlist of who is next in line in case someone drops out.
+- `Poll` Creates a poll that members of the server can respond to!
+Input is given by reacting to the poll with emojis that the poll creator specifies (👍 and 👎 for example).
+The creator just needs to provide how long the poll should last and when the time comes, the poll will be automatically updated to show what the final results were.
+Each participant in the poll will also be DM'd with the final results.
 - `RNG [min max]` Randomly picks a number between [min] and [max] if provided, or 0-100 otherwise.
 - `Emoji <emoji> [...emoji]` Gives the unicode for the entered emoji(s).